 you have Crohn's disease or ulcerative colitis (chronic inflammatory bowel disease)

-You need an operation or if you are off your feet for a long time
+You need an operation or if your ability to move around is limited for a long period

 The Pill and Thrombosis

 A thrombosis is the formation of a blood clot which may block a blood vessel.

 A thrombosis sometimes occurs in the deep veins of the legs (deep venous thrombosis).

 If this blood clot breaks away from the veins where it is formed, it may reach and